1. ENTERING THE INDEPENDENT SCHOOL MOCK TRIAL COMPETITION

 2. ENTRY REQUIREMENTS – YOUR TEAM

-The competition is open to students aged 15 to 18 from independent schools in England (years 10 – 13 in England).
-Teams are between 10 – 15 students and each school can enter a maximum of one team.
+The competition is open to students from two age categories aged 11 to 14 and 15 to 18 from independent schools in England (years 7 – 9 and 10 – 13 in England).
+Teams are between 10 – 15 students and each school can enter a maximum of one team from each age category.
 Your team needs to be prepared to compete on a Saturday during heat weekends.
+Some virtual heats may take place on weekdays.

 3. ENTRY FEE